Prof. David Joseph

 David is a clinical professor at the University of Western Australia, adjunct professor at Edith Cowan University and an honorary associate of the University of Sydney.
 He consults with GenesisCare in Wembley and Albany.

-Together with Professor Keith Kaye, David was instrumental in developing the first prostate seed brachytherapy program.
-After pioneering the technique in Australia, he provided training to all Australian and New Zealand centres.
+Together with Professor Keith Kaye, David was involved in the development of the prostate seed brachytherapy program in Australia, which included education for centres in Australia and New Zealand.

 David’s philosophy is to translate the results of research into clinical practice and to practice evidence based medicine.
 Recognised internationally for his services to oncology and his dedication to research and teaching, he has over 500 publications to his name and has been a principal investigator and collaborator on numerous leading international clinical trials.
 In 2019, he was awarded the Research Excellence Award by the Cancer Council.